 You can speak to your lender about repaying the deficit in lump sum.
 This will avoid future monthly mortgage payment hikes while getting you back on the right track.
 It can also help you manage and monitor your future payments – especially when it comes to escrow analysis.
 As always, ask your lender for detailed monthly or quarterly reports.
 This, too, is a great way to stay on track and avoid future problems.

 The only catch with lump sum is that it can affect your monthly expenditures.
 Make sure you have enough cash on hand if opting for this type of payment.

-You can also speak to your loan servicer about monthly payments.
+You can also speak to your loan servicer about monthly payments or refinance your mortgage to bring down the rate and make it easier to pay.
 Remember, interest is not charged on escrow shortage amounts.
 With this in mind, it might be better to drag the payments out as long as possible.
 These monthly installments will also leave you with enough money for other monthly expenses.
 For more information, it’s best to speak with your lender and choose the right plan that works for you.